weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 The following are not allowed:
 * Any map type is forbidden, unless it clearly matches one of the two supported types `phoneNumber` or `geoCoordinates`.
 * Any array type is forbidden, unless it is clearly a reference-type.
-In this case, Weaviate needs to resolve the beacon and see what the class of the resolved beacon is, since it needs the ClassName to be able to alter the schema.
+In this case, Weaviate needs to resolve the beacon and see what collection the resolved beacon is from, since it needs the ClassName to be able to alter the schema.

-### Class
+### Collection

-A class describes a data object, such as in the form of a noun (e.g., *Person*, *Product*, *Timezone*) or a verb (e.g., *Move*, *Buy*, *Eat*).
+A collection describes a data object, such as in the form of a noun (e.g., *Person*, *Product*, *Timezone*) or a verb (e.g., *Move*, *Buy*, *Eat*).

 Classes are always written with a **capital letter** first.
 This helps in distinguishing classes from primitive data types when used in properties.
 For example, `dataType: ["text"]` means that a property is a text, whereas `dataType: ["Text"]` means that a property is a cross-reference type to a class named `Text`.